gavin-harrold/LearningReact/README.md

+# Learning React
+This project is designed to teach React, following along with the tutorial in the Getting Started section on the React website.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>